nidrissi/idrissi.eu/content/post/lecture-notes.md

 ---
-title: "Lecture Notes"
+title: 'Lecture Notes for the course "Homotopy Theory"'
 date: 2019-09-11
-tags: [math, notes]
+tags: [class, math, notes]
 ---

 This summer I've started to compile lecture notes for my [class](/class/19-20-homotopie) on homotopy theory in January/February.